srofe/BasicStateCodelab/README.md

 Also, Compose will not detect any change in the state of `count` because it has not been asked to do so.
 So, tapping the button doesn't actually force any recomposition.

+## Memory in a Composable Function
+In order to have Compose track the state of property, we need to use Compose's `State` or `MutableState` types.
+This enables recomposition to be triggered when a state components `value` changes.